DustinG98/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+the dom is the document object model, an interface that represents the structure and content of a page.
+The dom can be manipulated.

 2. What is an event?

+an event is something the user does such as click, keydown/keyup, and scroll events.

 3. What is an event listener?

+an event listener is something you attach to an element to listen for an event, and execute some code when that event happens.

 4. Why would we convert a NodeList into an Array?

+So we can use array methods on it.

 5. What is a component?

+A component is one part of a program that is composed of multiple components.
+It allows you to keep your code organized, and easier to debug.

 ### Git Set up